SpamTagger/SpamTagger-Bootc/README.md

 # SpamTagger-Bootc

-This repository is used to generate OCI images and derived VMs and ISOs for SpamTagger Plus (with future support for [SpamTagger](https://github.com/SpamTagger/SpamTagger) already in place) appliances based on CentOS Stream 10.
+This repository is used to generate OCI images and derived VMs and ISOs for [SpamTagger Plus](https://github.com/SpamTagger/SpamTagger-Plus) appliances (with future support for [SpamTagger](https://github.com/SpamTagger/SpamTagger) already in place) based on CentOS Stream 10.

 ## 🚧 Under Construction 🚧

 This tool currently builds generic CentOS images with fairly minimal modification and does not yet produce a usable SpamTagger Plus configuration.
-Regardless of the progress made in this repository, note that the [SpamTagger Plus](https://github.com/SpamTagger/SpamTagger-Plus) application is still under construction as well.
+Regardless of the progress made in this repository, note that the SpamTagger Plus application is still under construction as well.
 Any images build from this repository will not provide functional email filtering until both this repository and that one have a stable release.

 ## 🏝️ Background 🏝️

-This project pulls significantly from the [Cayo](https://github.com/ublue-os/cayo) project, which itself is a variant of [Universal Blue (UBlue)](https://github.com/ublue-os) in order to create general purpose server images for container and storage workloads based on [CentOS](https://gitlab.com/redhat/centos-stream/containers/bootc/-/tree/c10s).
+This project pulls significantly from the [Cayo](https://github.com/ublue-os/cayo) project, which itself is a variant of [Universal Blue (UBlue)](https://github.com/ublue-os) which targets general purpose server images for container and storage workloads based on [CentOS](https://gitlab.com/redhat/centos-stream/containers/bootc/-/tree/c10s).
 SpamTagger-Bootc removes many of the tools built in to Cayo to suit only the functions necessary for email filtering.

 ## 🥅 Goals 🥅